alronlam/movie-recommender/README.md

 Or click the image for a demo video on YouTube:
 [![Demo Video](./static/movie_reco_screenshot.png)](https://youtu.be/sbFGIR79REY)

+## Other Details
+- 🛠️ Tech Stack
-This is a Django app with React embedded within to provide a smoother search experience with an SPA.
+    - This is a Django app with React embedded within to provide a smoother search experience with an SPA.
+    - Deployed through fly.io
+- 🛢 Data:
+    - The movie database being search over is from ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) on Kaggle, but with poster URLs fixed (when available from TMDB).
+    - This being a static data snapshot from 2018 means the search app doesn't have recent movies.